panosru/OxyNode/README.md

 front-end level.
 OxyFront uses **Domain-driven Design (DDD)** approach, **Command-query Responsibility Segregation (CQRS)** architecture which follows **Command and Query Separation (CQS)** design pattern and **Event Sourcing (ES)** architectural pattern.
 I build a diagram that show the [application flow](http://dl.dropbox.com/u/16165490/js-ddd-cqrs2.png) in client-side with the use of OxyFront.
 The project is inspired by [OxyBase](http://code.google.com/p/oxybase/) where I contribute and it is created by Tomas Bartkus.

-The purpose of this framework is to easily start building front-end parts of web applications.
+The purpose of this framework is to propose a way for building front-end web apps in a more structural way.
+I saw lot of proposals out there, for instance how to organize Backbone.js and etc but I'm really thinking, why not use DDD / CQRS to organize it and work with it like we work on server side?
+I believe of course that some things will be different in client side regarding those patterns but still the main idea remains.
+Of course the real benefit of DDD / CQRS / ES etc is mostly shown in server-side and in front-end I'm not really sure if there are any front-end developers who actually know about DDD / CQRS / ES but even so, even as an architectual and behavioral perspective it would really benefit us in many ways on interacting with our clients and also track our client's behaviour to improve our UX and many other things, we do that on server side... why not doing it on client-side too?
+The idea is the same.

 Resources for DDD/CQRS/ES:

 * [Domain Driven Design - Step by Step](http://thinkddd.com/assets/2/Domain_Driven_Design_-_Step_by_Step.pdf)